dormanenrainie16/ArtGUI/README.md

       database
   * Libraries to include: all the ones mentioned above
     * plus
-      * os, xgoogle, re, urlparse, GeoIP, sys
+      * os, xgoogle, re, urllib, GeoIP, sys

  Rainie Dormanen:
   * We might also need to actually process the images to be used to develop the new images